 For condition c) above, it is necessary for a country to explicitly agree to be in the service area of that network.
-For additional clarification this is depicted in Figure, where the blue shaded area represents the territory, territorial waters and airspace of a given country that has explicitly agreed to be in the service area of a network.
+For additional clarification this is depicted in Figure 3-1, where the blue shaded area represents the territory, territorial waters and airspace of a given country that has explicitly agreed to be in the service area of a network.

-[The operation under link 3 are the subject of agenda item 1.15.]
+The operation under link 3 are the subject of agenda item 1.15.

 The operation of links 1 and 4, i.e., signals to/from fixed earth stations and the Appendix 30B network, are currently covered and allowed under Appendix 30B network ITU filing.
-The status of these links and their function will not be different if the Appendix 30B satellite also communicates with earth stations on aircraft and vessels, which is being studied under WRC-23 agenda item 1.15.
+The status of these links and their function will not be different if the Appendix 30B satellite also communicates with A-ESIMs and M-ESIMs, which is being studied under WRC-23 agenda item 1.15.

 Link 2 operations in the frequency bands 10.7-10.95 GHz and 11.2-11.45 GHz is for signal reception at an earth station on an aircraft and/or vessel to provide broadband service to the end user on board aircraft and vessels.
 Such operation is subject to not claiming protection from other applications of the FSS as well as other radiocommunication services to which the frequency band is allocated as indicated in considering e) of Resolution 172 (WRC-19).